-Click the circles to add and delete connections.
+Click the dots to add and delete connections.

-The image source will automatically take a picture, which you can see by dragging the Image output parameter on the workspace.
+The image source will automatically take a picture, which you can see by dragging the Image output parameter to the workspace.

-Input and output parameters can be dragged on the workspace.
-The Builder will use a suitable user interface component to display the value of the parameter.
+Input and output parameters can be dragged to the workspace.
+This will publish the parameter in the API of the app.
+The Builder will create a suitable user interface component to display the value of the parameter and connect it to the API entry.
 The type of the UI component can be changed in the window menu.

-Now open the Tool ribbon, drag "Edge Detection" and drop it on top of the Image Source on the workspace.
+Now open the Tool menu, drag "Detect Edges" and drop it on top of the Image Source on the workspace.

 To feed a new image to the analysis pipeline, click the "next" button at the bottom.

-Click the Edge Detection tool and drag its Image output on top of the image display.
+Click the Detect Edges tool and drag its Image output on top of the image display.
 This will add another layer on the display.
 Use the layers tab on the image display to adjust the properties of the topmost layer as shown in the picture below.

 Your first app is ready.
 Click File, Save As... and give your project a name.